act65/generalisation/notes/evidence.md

 Higher precision can give higher frequency changes, making it possible to be sharper.

 <!-- A lot of these conjectures state that it must be a cts flat minima.
 Why?
 Discts could also work? -->

+__Theorem 3.__ The generalisation error of invariant classifiers

+> We prove that given a learning method invariant to a set of transformations of size T, the GE of this method may be up to a factor √T smaller than the GE of a non-invariant learning method.